SkylineCommunications/dataminer-docs/connector-help/connector_help/National_TeleConsultants_SFTP.md

 ## About

-The SFTP driver periodically polls one or more SFTP mounts to retrieve status information about the share.
+The SFTP connector periodically polls one or more SFTP mounts to retrieve status information about the share.
 By default, this happens every 30 seconds.

 ## Installation and configuration